lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 Snapshotting is a common optimization to avoid replaying all the events since the beginning.

 You can define snapshots rules in two ways: by predicate and by counter.
 Both can be combined.
-The example below uses both methods to illustrate the APIs.
+The example below uses a counter to illustrate the APIs.
 Once again, you can find more details on the [Akka documentation](https://doc.akka.io/docs/akka/2.6/typed/persistence-snapshot.html).

 ```scala
 EventSourcedBehavior